What is Ad-Hoc Reporting and its Importance in Today’s Business?

 In April, Forbes reported that 78% of organizations cited Ad-Hoc analysis as either a critical or very important feature in business intelligence adoption.
 The trend has continued over the past two years, as Ad-Hoc reporting still tops the list for BI solutions.

 Businesses today are preparing for the future by arming themselves with the ability to think, absorb, and move quickly.
 Good business analytics software helps you manage all of this at the drop of a hat.
-However, what we need in a great BI platform is one which is agile enough to look deep into our data and find out anything we want, with speed, even when things change.
+However, what we need in a great BI platform is one that is agile enough to look deep into our data and find out anything we want, with speed, even when things change.

 The goal of Ad-Hoc reporting is to allow end users to ask specific questions of their company data, without the intervention of IT, to create a myriad of reports for different functions and purposes.
 Ad-Hoc reporting makes sense when multiple users see, understand, and act on data independently, while looking at the same numbers.
 Ad-Hoc reporting helps you make multidimensional data easy to work with for on the fly analysis.
 It allows you to generate meaningful custom reports without building formal templates.